RobSero/SEI-Game-Project/README.md

 ## **Stage 6 - Finishing and styling**

 Once the code was refactored and everything was running intentionally with the larger map, I finished up with some styling to add a bit of character to the game.
-The original pacman is quite a basic layout and sprites used so I wanted to add a bit flair to this!
+The original Pacman is quite a basic layout and sprites used so I wanted to add a bit of flair to this!

 ![Getting Started](./assets/readMe_styling.png)

 ## **Stage 7 - Adding Traps**

-I wanted to add some additional features to spice up the game as I find pacman a bit vasuc on it's own (very good for the year it was released but games have become a lot more complex nowadays and I wanted to push for a bit more complexity in the gameplay).
+I wanted to add some additional features to spice up the game as I find Pacman a bit bland on its own (very good for the year it was released but games have become a lot more complex nowadays and I wanted to push for a bit more complexity in the gameplay).
 Using a combination of intervals and timers, I was able to use pressure plates around the map which activate either fire or holes to appear.
-These interact with pacman and the ghosts which can either kill you or earn you bonus points if you are able to trap the ghosts.
-Layering different classes onto different cells at different intervals and then checking if them cells had the player or ghost in them was used to build the game logic.
+These interact with Pacman and the ghosts which can either kill you or earn you bonus points if you are able to trap the ghosts.
+Layering different classes on to different cells at different intervals and then checking if the cells had the player or ghost in them was used to build the game logic.

 ## **Stage 8 - Polishing and Audio**

 Finally just a bit of polishing and adding in audio to make the game a bit more immersive was important.
-I wanted to capture the feeling of being indiana jones running thorugh a booby trapped template and it could not be complete without the iconic theme tune!
+I wanted to capture the feeling of being Indiana Jones running through a booby trapped template and it could not be complete without the iconic theme tune!
 Audio on timers and triggered at different events adds a bit of depth to the game

 ## **4.0 - Self Reflection:**

-Overall I had a lot of fun building the game, it certainly had it's challenges as there are quite a lot of things going on particularly when layering additional systems on top of each other.
+Overall I had a lot of fun building the game, it certainly had its challenges as there are quite a lot of things going on particularly when layering additional systems on top of each other.
 It was important to avoid using any frameworks so I could build a stronger foundation of the core HTML, CSS and JS skills.
 I feel as though there is certainly more work that can be done on the project, largely focusing on minimizing hardcoded areas so that the difficulty or the map can be changed at ease without breaking anything.

 ### **Wins:**